tb-dhk/dots/README.md

 only tasks are implemented at the moment, but i plan to add the other components in the near future.

 ## installation

+prerequisites:
+- linux, macos or wsl
+- git
+- python 3.10 or later
+- make
+- pip

+run the following code:
 ```
 git clone https://github.com/tb-dhk/dots
 cd dots